madprops/clipton/README.md

 The number displayed on the left of items refer to the number of linebreaks the item contains.
 This way you can tell if the item is a short line or a multi-line code blob.

 It also displays how long ago the item was copied.

+It can fetch titles from urls, which is enabled by default (it requires pip install bs4).